BIO in English

 In Tapio Tuomela’s new opera Neljäntienristeys (A four-way junction) Virpi sang the role of Maria written for her voice.
 In 2018 Virpi premiered My Brother’s Keeper by Olli Kortekangs the role of Hanna Waltz and the role of Riika in Punainen viiva (The Red Line) by Aulis Sallinen in Kemi, Finland.

 Virpi has created a project called VIULAJA (violin-mezzo) around her ability to sing and play violin simultaneously.
 Several composers since have collaborated in this project.
-A film Trasparente in Ilmari Mäenpää’s music where Virpi sings and plays violin, was released in 2011 and Cd Trasparente with works for simultaneous violin-mezzo combination will be published in season 2020.
+A film Trasparente in Ilmari Mäenpää’s music where Virpi sings and plays violin, was released in 2011 and Cd Trasparente with works for simultaneous violin-mezzo combination was published in 2020.

-In addition to her singing career, Virpi Räisänen has functioned 2011-18 as the Artistic Director of the Oulunsalo Soi Chamber Music Festival.
+In addition to her singing career, Virpi Räisänen has functioned 2011-18 as the Artistic Director of the Oulunsalo Soi Chamber Music Festival and as the Orchestra Manager of Kemi City Orchestra and The Lapland String Quartet.

-Virpi Räisänen has been awarded with TAITAJA-award and Finnish State Artist grant.
+Virpi Räisänen has been awarded with TAITAJA-award and twice the Finnish State Artist grant.